ako1983/modular-llm-architecture/README.md

 ![Modular LLM Architecture Diagram](assets/multi_agent_workflow_diagram.png)

+The diagram illustrates the key components of the system, including the Conversation Manager, Router, LLM Manager, and specialized agents.

+---

+## Core Features
+- Modular multi-agent design.
+- Dynamic LLM integration with support for multiple models.
+- Separation of concerns for improved maintainability.

+---
 ### Introduction

 In the era of Large Language Models (LLMs), designing systems that handle diverse tasks with scalability and flexibility is a growing challenge.
 The cognitive architecture presented here leverages modular design principles to build a robust multi-agent system, featuring clear separation of responsibilities and dynamic LLM integration.
 This blog explores the architectural details, using the attached diagram as a guide.